Julian-Elliott/online-retail-transaction-dashboard/README.md

 | 4.
 Geographic Sales Analysis | Certain countries (e.g., UK, Netherlands) consistently outperform others in revenue and order count. | Aggregate sales by country.
 Visualise using maps or bar charts, with optional filters by product or date. |
 | 5.
 Measure Impact of Returns on Revenue | Returns significantly affect monthly revenue trends. | Compare gross and net monthly revenue using line charts or stacked visuals. |
 | 6.
 Develop an Interactive Dashboard for Stakeholders | Interactivity improves usability for non-technical stakeholders. | Add filters (date, country, product) and test with end users to ensure insights are accessible. |

+## Insights from Statistical Analysis & User Stories

+We tested several important business assumptions using data analysis to understand our sales, customers, and products better.
+Here’s what we found:

+### UK Sales Lead the Market
+- Most of our revenue—about 85%—comes from the UK.
+- This shows that the UK is our main market, so we should focus our efforts there.

+### A Small Number of Products Make Most of the Money
+- Around 20% of our products bring in 80% of the revenue.
+- This means a few top products are the biggest drivers of sales.

+### Customers Fall into Distinct Groups
+- Our customers differ a lot in how often they buy and how much they spend.
+- We can use this to better target promotions and offers.

+### Sales Show Clear Seasonal Patterns
+- Sales go up and down in predictable ways throughout the year, which helps with planning stock and marketing.

+### Returns Data Needs More Work
+- We couldn’t clearly measure how returns affect revenue because some data was missing or incomplete.
+- This is an area to improve.

+### Frequent Shoppers Don’t Always Spend More
+- Buying often doesn’t necessarily mean spending more each time.
+- Customer habits vary widely.

+### Interactive Dashboard Using Tableau
+- We are building an interactive dashboard with Tableau to help stakeholders explore these insights easily.
+- User feedback will guide further improvements to make sure the dashboard is as helpful as possible.

+These findings help us build a dashboard that focuses on the most important sales drivers, customer segments, and trends, making it easier for business users to make smart decisions.

 ## The Rationale to Map the Business Requirements to the Data Visualisations